I’ve never sung with a choir before. Is that a problem?

 Can I join a choir straight away?

-Our choirs run on a termly basis, broadly in line with the academic year, so usually 10 to 12 weeks with a half-term break.
+Our choirs run on a 12 week termly basis, broadly in line with the academic year.
 We master a new programme of songs each term with a performance at the end.
 The beginning of term is therefore the best time to join.
 You may start later if you wish, although it is likely to be a struggle after half term.
 Our practise material will help to get you up to speed if you do join late.
 Many people have joined later in a term and managed very well.
 It just depends what you would feel comfortable with.

 When are rehearsals?

 Rehearsals are for two hours once a week in the evenings.
-Our lunchtime choir in Bloomsbury rehearses for one hour.
+Our daytime choir in Surbiton rehearses for an hour and a half.
 Please see individual choir pages for details.

 Is it a problem if I can’t attend all the rehearsals?